Battle of Pilsud: Battle

 It was at this time that reports started coming about two large Maratha armies that had entered Malwa.
-Kanhoji Bhonsle and Khande Rao Dabhade with an army of 42,000 men had crossed the Narmada river on 1–2 April and had made their camps at Tilwara. they pillaged within 4 miles of the provincial capital and looted and burnt the city of Depalpur.
+Kanhoji Bhonsle and Khande Rao Dabhade with an army of 42,000 men had crossed the Narmada River on 1–2 April and had made their camps at Tilwara. they pillaged within 4 miles of the provincial capital and looted and burnt the city of Depalpur.
 On 5 April the Marathas sent an army of 12,000 horsemen to Barwah and they marched around Indore and demanded chauth from the province of Kampel.
 Upon knowing of these developments, Jai Singh quickly marched towards Ujjain and sent his deputy to secure his capital.
-On 8 May, the Jaipur Raja moved towards the Marathas, while the Maratha commanders, Kanho and Ganga were deciding how to cross Narmada with all the loot they had collected.
+On 8 May, the Amber Raja moved towards the Marathas, while the Maratha commanders, Kanho and Ganga were deciding how to cross Narmada with all the loot they had collected.
 Jai Singh force marched towards them crossing 38 miles and arrived before the Maratha camp on 10 May.
-The Marathas upon seeing the small Jaipur army became confident upon their numbers and advanced to fight them.
+The Marathas upon seeing the small Amber army became confident upon their numbers and advanced to fight them.
 The travel-worn Rajputs also advanced, Budh Singh Hada, Chatrasal Bundela, Dhiraj Singh Khichi and several minor Jagirdars were under the command of Jai Singh II.
 After a fight of four hours, the Marathas broke and started fleeing.
-The Marathas fled six-miles away from the field of battle into the mountains of Pilsud and were confidently marching in the mountainous region, thinking that they had escaped.
+The Marathas fled six miles away from the field of battle into the mountains of Pilsud and were confidently marching in the mountainous region, thinking that they had escaped.
 However Jai Singh chased them the whole night and caught up to them on 11 May.
-Upon seeing the Jaipur army, the Marathas fled to the Narmada river and left all of their loot.
+Upon seeing the Amber army, the Marathas fled to the Narmada River and left all of their loot.